 Refer to paragraph 1.2.2.
-Front transfer for safety instructions.
-Avoid putting your fingers between the tube and the skirt-guard of the armrest, risk of fingers pinch.
+Front transfert for safety instructions.
 When folding back down, ensure that it locks in place, otherwise it can act as a long lever and could fatigue.

-Note : the armrests are mounted in pairs on the wheelchair ; whenever you remove them, remember that you have a right and a left side !
+Note: the armrests are mounted in pairs on the wheelchair; whenever you remove them, remember that you have a right and a left side!

-Never lift the wheelchair by the armrests !
-Keep your fingers away from movable parts during folding, disassembling or adjusting to prevent injuries !
+Never lift the wheelchair by the armrests!

+Keep your fingers away from movable parts during folding, disassembling or adjustment to prevent injuries!